Doctoral Students

 Kara's thesis research was an essential step toward understanding how the motor cortex integrates sensory information to generate high-quality motor commands and the persistent adaptations in sensorimotor control following the resolution of concussion symptoms and return to activities.

 Following graduation Kara continued as a Research Associate in the Sensorimotor Control and Learning Lab (SCiLL).
-Kara is currently preparing to purse her doctorate in clinical psychology.
+Kara is currently pursuing their doctorate in Clinical Psychology at the University of Calgary.

 Nick Barclay, 2019-2022